zulip/zulip-archive/README.md

         zulip_organization_url: ${{ secrets.zulip_organization_url }}
         zulip_bot_email: ${{ secrets.zulip_bot_email }}
         zulip_bot_key: ${{ secrets.zulip_bot_key }}
-        # Using GitHub Token that is provided automatically by GitHub Actions
+        # Using the GitHub Token that is provided automatically by GitHub Actions
         # (no setup needed).
         github_token: ${{ secrets.GITHUB_TOKEN }}
         delete_history: true
         archive_branch: main
 ```

+#### Configure run frequency

 The above file tells GitHub to run the `zulip-archive` action every 20 minutes.
-You can adjust the `cron` key to modify the schedule as you feel appropriate.
-If you Zulip organization history is very large (not the case for most users) we recommend to increase the cron period from running every 30 minutes to maybe run every 1 hour (eg `'0 * * * *'`).
-This is is because the initial archive run that fetches the messages for the first time takes a lot of time and we don't want the second cron job to start before finishing the first run is over.
-After the initial run is over you can shorten the cron job period if necessary.
+You can [adjust](https://en.wikipedia.org/wiki/Cron) the `cron` key to modify the schedule as you feel appropriate.

+If you Zulip organization history is very large (not the case for most users), it is recommended that you initially increase the time between runs to an hour or longer (e.g., `'0 * * * *'`).
+This is is because the initial archive run that fetches the messages for the first time will take a long time, and you don't want the second cron job to start before the first run is completed.
+After the initial run, you can shorten the cron job period as desired.

+#### Configure `delete_history` option

 If you are running frequent updates with a busy Zulip organization,
 the Git repository that you use to run the action will grow very
 quickly.
-We recommend setting the `delete_history` option to
+In this situation, it is recommended that you set the `delete_history` option to
 `true`.
-This will overwrite the git history in the repository (but
+This will overwrite the Git _history_ in the repository, but
-keep all the content).
+keep all the _content_.
 If you are using the repository for more than
-just the Zulip archive, you may want to set this to `false`, but be
+just the Zulip archive (not recommended), you may want to set the `delete_history` flag to `false`, but be
 warned that the repository size may explode.

-### Step 7 - Verify everything works
+### Step 7 - Verify that everything works

-Final step is to verify that everything is working as it is supposed to be.
-You would have to wait for some time since the action is scheduled to run every 20 minutes (or the time you have configured it to be in above step.)
+Finally, verify that everything is working as expected.
 You can track the status of the action by visiting `https://github.com/<github-username>/<repo-name>/actions`.
-Once the action completes running, you would be able to visit the archive by opening the link mentioned in the action run log at the end.
-The link would be usually be of the form `<github-username>.github.io/<repo-name>` or `<your-personal-domain>/<repo-name>` if you have configured your own personal domain to point to GitHub pages.
+Once the initial run is completed, you should be able to visit the archive by opening the link provided at the end of the action run log.
+The link will generally be of the form `<github-username>.github.io/<repo-name>`, or `<your-personal-domain>/<repo-name>` if you have configured your own personal domain to point to GitHub pages.

-## Running zulip-archive by yourselves
+## Running zulip-archive without GitHub actions

 For most users, running `zulip-archive` as GitHub actions should be good enough.
 If you want to run `zulip-archive` in your own server or do something else, see the [instructions](instructions.md) docs.
 The [hosting docs](hosting.md) also offer a few suggestions for good ways to host the output of this tool.